vinicunca/akar/docs/content/docs/2.pohon/2.components/content-navigation.md

 ## Usage

-Use the `navigation` prop with the `navigation`{lang="ts-type"} value you get when fetching the navigation of your app.
+Use the `navigation` prop with the `navigation` value you get when fetching the navigation of your app.

 ::docs-component-example
 ---